Watch Part Two of Public Health Impacts of Wildfire Smoke now

 Gabriela Goldfarb joined the Oregon Health Authority, Public Health Division in September 2016 as manager of OHA’s Environmental Public Health Section.
 She oversees the agency’s programs to advance science-based actions that protect people from environmental threats where they live, work, and play, including climate change impacts, lead and other hazardous exposures, pesticide incidents, food safety, and more.

-Susan Lyon Stone is a Senior Environmental Health Scientist, who is working on the review of national ambient air quality standards for particulate matter.
+Susan Lyon Stone is a Senior Environmental Health Scientist at the Environmental Protection Agency, who is working on the review of national ambient air quality standards for particulate matter.
 She is also the Air Quality Index (AQI) Team leader and has coauthored many of EPA’s public information documents about the AQI.
 She leads a multi-agency team that updated the document Wildfire Smoke: A Guide for Public Health Officials in 2019 and continues to develop associated fact sheets and guidance.